microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipalAppRoleAssignment.md

 ### -PrincipalType
 The type of the assigned principal.
-This can either be 'User', 'Group' or 'ServicePrincipal'.
+This can either be User, Group or ServicePrincipal.
 Read-only.
-Does not support $filter.

 ```yaml
 Type: System.String